 The program continues to invite all caregivers aged 55+ living in Toronto to participate.
 For program locations and to find out more, visit www.ontario.cmha.ca/caregivers-toronto or call 416-977-5580 ext.
 4135.

-The Living Life to the Full initiative is supported by the Government of Canada’s New Horizons for Seniors Program, the Association of Ontario Health Centres, Health Nexus, the Older Adult Centres’ Association of Ontario and Toronto Community Housing.
+The Living Life to the Full initiative is funded in part by the Government of Canada’s New Horizons for Seniors Program .
+CMHA Ontario partners with the Association of Ontario Health Centres, Health Nexus, the Older Adult Centres’ Association of Ontario and Toronto Community Housing.

 Additional funding would allow the program to be offered in additional communities, languages and through remote access technology, such as on-line resources.